 I have a perfect body to excel at nothing.
 I’m too big to be a climber although the satisfaction is like none other.
 I wonder if, in my 20s, my sprinting ability off the bike would have translated to being on the bike?
 I will never know.
 I do know that two foot surgeries, one knee surgery, and age have robbed me of any sprinting ability I once had.

 Since Scott and I ride together occasionally and he tells me that I am a much stronger rider than he is, I thought I could go do the same ride and smash his time.
-So on Thursday I rode to his house, stopped my bike, and then took off on his route.
+So on Thursday I rode to his house, stopped my bike, and then took off on his route to mirror his exact ride.
 My time was better — 19.3 vs. 18.5, but I was hoping for 20+.

 My legs were shot after this effort.